pythonarcade/arcade/doc/tutorials/platform_tutorial/step_13.rst

 Step 13 - More Types of Layers
 ------------------------------

-Next we will add support for multiple levels to our game.
-Again we will make use of Arcade's built-in maps for this.
-We'll have two levels, and when the player hits the end of the second level we'll reset the game using our ``setup`` function so they can play again.

 For this example, we'll switch to a different built-in map that has more layers we can do things with.

 In our setup function, load this map instead of the one from Chapter 12: